Make your friends and family happy this Christmas with homemade limoncello. Get the recipe below.

 Don't be put off with how long it take to make Limoncello.
 For the most part it's hidden away in a cupboard and you'll be wandering around the shops doing your Christmas shopping while it does all the hard work!

-This recipe easily fills two 700ml bottles so make sure you have two sterilised receptacles to hand.
+This recipe easily fills two 700ml bottles so make sure you have enough bottles to hand.
 I particularly love old quirky, textured bottles and it looks particularly festive when poured into a frosted bottle.
 The white haze reminds me of a light coating of snow or frost.

 If you aren’t planning on keeping this all for yourselves, though I highly recommend it…Kilner (and I’m sure many other brands) sell 250ml and 500ml bottles so you could add a small bottle to a Christmas hamper like I’ve done.
 They also make great gifts for the host and hostess at New Years Eve!